Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization as a growth process for non-odd coupling

 \subsection{Fluctuation statistics}

-To complete the description of the kinetic roughening universality class obtained for $\delta\neq 0$, Fig.~\ref{FigDistalldeltas} shows the distribution of the fluctuations $\varphi_i$, defined as in Eq.~(\ref{fluct}), for $\delta = \pi/4$ (again, $K = 4$ and $L=1024$), as well as for other non-zero values of $\delta$ to be discussed below.
-The initial time $t_0 = 50$ and several values of $\Delta t$ from $50$ to $300$ have been chosen for $\delta = \pi/4$.
-One can check in the inset of Fig.~\ref{figWGdelta0250K4}, upper panel, that this is a relatively large window within the growth regime.
+To complete the description of the kinetic roughening universality class obtained for $\delta\neq 0$, Fig.~\ref{FigDistalldeltas} shows the distribution of the fluctuations $\varphi_i$, defined as in Eq.~(\ref{fluct}), for $\delta = \pi/4$ ($K = 4$ and again we take a larger system with $L=8192$ for this purpose), as well as for other non-zero values of $\delta$ to be discussed below.
+The initial time $t_0 = 50$ and several values of $\Delta t$ from $50$ to $500$ have been chosen, all within the growth regime.
 The same distribution is shown in Fig.~\ref{FigDistalldeltas} in linear (upper panel) and in logarithmic scales (lower panel).
-The histogram has been rescaled and shifted so that the sample mean and the sample standard deviation coincide with the mean and the standard deviation of the TW distribution for the maximum eigenvalue of random matrices in the Gaussian orthogonal ensemble (GOE) \cite{tracy09}.
-This distribution, which is shown as a black dotted line in the figure, is the one found for the growth dynamics of the 1D KPZ universality class when using, e.g., periodic boundary conditions \cite{kriecherbauer10,takeuchi}, and is clearly very different from the Gaussian fluctuations obtained for $\delta = 0$.
+The histogram has been rescaled and shifted so that the sample mean is zero and the sample standard deviation is one.
+The TW distribution for the maximum eigenvalue of random matrices in the Gaussian orthogonal ensemble (GOE) \cite{tracy09}, also normalized, is shown as a black dotted line in the figure.
+This distribution is the one found for the growth dynamics of the 1D KPZ universality class when using, e.g., periodic boundary conditions \cite{kriecherbauer10,takeuchi}, and is clearly very different from the Gaussian fluctuations obtained for $\delta = 0$.
 Very good agreement is thus found between the numerical results for the oscillator lattice and the GOE-TW PDF.
-While points in the right tail appear to deviate for probabilities $\approx 10^{-3}$, which might be related to finite size effects, the left tail continues to follow very closely the theoretical curve for the lowest values inspected, on the order of $10^{-5}$, below which large statistical uncertainties exist (not shown).
+While points in the right tail appear to deviate for probabilities $\lesssim 10^{-3}$, which might be related to finite size effects, the left tail continues to follow very closely the theoretical curve for the lowest values inspected, on the order of $10^{-6}$, below which large statistical uncertainties exist (not shown).
+An alternative visualization of the results in Fig.~\ref{FigDistalldeltas}, including the comparison of the numerical histograms with other distribution in the TW family of PDFs is provided in Appendix \ref{AppFluct}.
 To our knowledge, this is the first time that an explicit connection between synchronization and the ubiquitous TW family of distributions is found.
 Even their relevance in the growth process given by the KPZ equation with columnar noise is not yet established, though the strong phenomenological links between that model and the synchronization model under investigation suggest that they might also characterize the fluctuations in that context.